-A Ph.D. candidate from another department taking an Option A doctoral minor in industrial engineering must complete a minimum of nine credits of ISyE courses numbered 300 or above.
+A Ph.D. candidate from another department taking an Option A doctoral minor in industrial engineering must complete a minimum of 9 credits of I SY E courses numbered 300 or above.
 A minimum GPA of 3.20 is required for this set of courses.
 A course with a grade of C or lower cannot be used to satisfy the minor requirement.
-Students may transfer up to three credits from another university to satisfy the minor requirement, subject to the approval of the Academic Affairs Cluster.
+Students may transfer up to 3 credits from another university to satisfy the minor requirement, subject to the approval of the Academic Affairs Cluster.

 Laura Albert (Chair) Oguzhan Alagoz John D. Lee Jeffrey Linderoth Kaibo Liu James Luedtke Ranjana Mehta Robert Radwin Raj Veeramani

 Justin J. Boutilier Tony McDonald Carla Michini Yonatan Mintz Hantang Qin Xin Wang Qiaomin Xie Gabriel Zayas-Caban